Muriel Spark: Honours and acclaim

 Spark received the James Tait Black Memorial Prize in 1965 for The Mandelbaum Gate, the Ingersoll Foundation T. S. Eliot Award for Creative Writing in 1992 and the David Cohen Prize in 1997.
 She became an Officer of the Order of the British Empire in 1967 and Dame Commander of the Order of the British Empire in 1993 for services to literature.
 She was twice short-listed for the Booker Prize, in 1969 for The Public Image and in 1981 for Loitering with Intent.
 In 1998, she was awarded the Golden PEN Award by English PEN for a "Lifetime's Distinguished Service to Literature".

 Spark received eight honorary doctorates including Doctor of the University degree (Honoris causa) from her alma mater, Heriot-Watt University in 1995; a Doctor of Humane Letters (Honoris causa) from the American University of Paris in 2005; and Honorary Doctor of Letters degrees from the Universities of Aberdeen, Edinburgh, London, Oxford, St Andrews and Strathclyde.

 In 2008, The Times ranked Spark as no. 8 in its list of "the 50 greatest British writers since 1945".
 In 2010, Spark was posthumously shortlisted for the Lost Man Booker Prize of 1970 for The Driver's Seat.

 In July 1978, John Lydon of The Sex Pistols officially named his follow up band Public Image Ltd (the "Ltd" was added when the company was incorporated in July 1978), after Muriel Spark’s The Public Image.

 Relationship with her son

-Spark and her son Samuel Robin Spark at times had a strained relationship.
-They had a falling out when Robin's Orthodox Judaism prompted him to petition for his late great-grandmother to be recognised as Jewish.
-(Spark's maternal grandparents, Adelaide Hyams and Tom Uezzell, had married in a church.
-Tom was Anglican.
-Adelaide's father was Jewish, but her mother was not; Adelaide referred to herself as a "Jewish Gentile.")
-Spark reacted by accusing him of seeking publicity to advance his career as an artist.
-Muriel's brother Philip, who himself had become actively Jewish, agreed with her version of the family's history.
+Spark and her son Samuel Robin Spark had a distant relationship.
+He was raised by Spark's parents from the age of seven.
+In 1998, a reporter from The Jewish Chronicle published a story about the ketubah of Spark's parents at the East London Synagogue which would have required both the bride and groom to prove that they are Jewish.
+The revelation caused Spark to write to The Sunday Telegraph denying that her mother was Jewish and requested that they "please do not falsify my cultural heritage with your bureaucratic fixtures and labels."
+In a letter to The Scotsman, Robin Spark claimed that he was embarrassed by his mother's letter and described his "conventional Jewish childhood" under his grandparents; he would have been required to undergo conversion if it was proven he was not Jewish.
+Spark derided her son's claims in an interview with The Observer and considered him to be seeking attention to advance his career as an artist.
+After hearing that the Chief Rabbi's Marriage Authorisation Office had a certificate that noted her grandmother was Jewish, Spark conceded: "It's quite possible that [grandmother] Adelaide was born a Jew, that I got it wrong."

+After the feud, Spark and her son were estranged and barely spoke for the rest of her life.
 During one of her last book signings in Edinburgh, she told a journalist who asked if she would see her son again: "I think I know how best to avoid him by now."